seanofw/smile/CODESTANDARDS.md

 Names in the Smile Interpreter's source code:

-1. Must use `CamelCase` for all functions.  (i.e., all function names must start with a capital letter, and should not contain underscores, except when following rule #2 below.)
+1. Must use `CamelCase` for all functions.

+	(*All function names must start with a capital letter, and should not contain underscores, except when following rule #2 below.*)

-2. Should not contain `_` characters except for private/static data names, and for separating "namespaces" (as in rule #3 below).
+2. Should not contain `_` characters except for private/static data names, and for separating "namespaces" (*as in rule #3 below*).

 3. Must use `Xxx_CamelCase` for functions specific to a particular data type, where the `Xxx` is identical to the type name.